Table of Contents

 Self Defense Classes

 I feel like common sense is so often overlooked as a tool to keeping us safe.
+This is especially true when it comes to self defense for women.
 Our instincts tell us when something may not be quite right.
 It’s like meeting someone and instantly disliking them without a single valid reason.
 It is simply a feeling.
 Something in our bodies are yelling red flags.
 Same thing happens in situations and places as well.
 Listen to that feeling and don’t ignore it.

 Please don’t ever think “it won’t happen to me” because that is exactly when it will.
 Don’t put yourself in unsafe situations simply because you don’t think anything will ever happen.
 Practice common sense and defensive techniques to ensure it doesn’t happen to you.